Modi1997/Arasaka-Electric-Railway-AER-/README.md

 **Contributions**

 Contributions to the project are welcome!
-If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.
+If you have any suggestions, improvements, or bug fixes, please feel free to clone the repository and submit a pull request.

 ![image](https://github.com/Modi1997/Arasaka-Electric-Railway-AER-/assets/83775634/fba50f0c-051a-4c81-9bef-713ae936fa1a)